-I hope this article will have helped you understand how images work in WordPress as well as the size of Divi images.
-If you want to get into these kinds of changes, I strongly suggest you duplicate your site locally to do your experiments to avoid experiencing problems (which I could not help you solve simply by leaving a Comment on this article).
+I hope this article has helped you understand how images work in WordPress and the size of Divi images.
+If you want to make these kinds of changes, I strongly advise you to duplicate your site locally to do your experiments in order to avoid encountering problems (which I could not help you to solve simply by leaving a comment on this article).

 |and-pb-post-main-image||Thumbnails of the BLOG module in grid & slide version||16:10||400px||250px|